Persistence

 await persist.save(simpleObjs, append: true);

-You can also delete the file, get its length, see if it exists etc:
+You can delete the file, check its length, or see if it exists:

 int length = await persist.length();